fraspass/dcsbm/README.md

 # Spectral clustering on spherical coordinates under the degree-corrected stochastic blockmodel

-The code in this repository can be used to reproduce the results and simulations in *Sanna Passino, F., Heard, N. A., and Rubin-Delanchy, P. (2020+) "Spectral clustering on spherical coordinates under the degree-corrected stochastic blockmodel"* ([link to the arXiv publication](https://arxiv.org/abs/2011.04558)).
+The code in this repository can be used to reproduce the results and simulations in *Sanna Passino, F., Heard, N. A., and Rubin-Delanchy, P. (2021) "Spectral clustering on spherical coordinates under the degree-corrected stochastic blockmodel"*, *Technometrics* (to appear, [link to the arXiv publication](https://arxiv.org/abs/2011.04558)).

 ## Understanding the code